 Brush through with your Goody Ouchless brush and check out the results.
 Is she ready for a shampoo commercial or what?

-Of course, if your child doesn't have very bad hair tangles you can always make your own hair detangler which should get the job done.
+Of course, if your child doesn't have very bad knots in their hair you can always make your own hair detangler which should get the job done.
 Get a spray bottle (you can find one for $1 at the dollar store or Target) and add 2 tablespoons of your favorite conditioner.

 After you have added the conditioner, fill up the rest of the bottle with warm water and shake it up until the conditioner is totally mixed with the water.
 That's all it takes.
 I make sure to shake mine up before each use.